 In the Admin center, choose Active users and then choose the user to give admin permissions.

 Choose the admin permission to grant from the list of available roles.

 - Sign in to the Azure portal with a global administrator account.

 - In the Azure portal, choose User, and then choose the user you want to give admin permissions.

 - Select Directory role, and then select the permission.

 - Choose Save.

 Types of administrators

 Assign users one or more administrator permissions.
 These permissions define the administrative scope for users and the tasks they can manage.
 Administrator permissions are common between the different Microsoft cloud services, and some services might not support some permissions.
-Both the Azure portal and Office 365 portal list limited administrator roles that are not used by Intune.
+Both the Azure portal and Microsoft 365 admin center list limited administrator roles that are not used by Intune.
 Intune administrator permissions include the following options: